 The forest area of the Black Forest feels enchanting, especially when you come on a misty morning.
 Also, thanks to the Black-Forest-inspired fairytales, they make the visitors’ imaginative thinking work.
 Active imagination while traveling gives people a totally new experience in their journeys!

-Primarily, the Black Forest is just scenic and picturesque.
+Primarily, the Black Forest is just scenic.
 You will definitely enjoy driving along the winding roads of the place.
-When you go out of your car, you then breathe the freshest air you will ever have in your entire life!
+When you leave your car, you breathe the freshest air you will ever have in your entire life!

-There are hundreds of kilometers of roads you can take in the Black Forest.
+You can take hundreds of kilometers of roads in the Black Forest.
 But among these, the Black Forest High Road is considered the most scenic drive.
 It stretches 60 kilometers of jaw-dropping sights starting from Baden-Baden from the north to the beautiful town of Freudenstadt to the south.
 See Google Maps below:

 The Black Forest High Road is also considered the oldest in the Black Forest, constructed in the 1930s.
 The road passes through the “eyegasmic” Baden-Baden mountain range ridge.
-Be sure to keep your sight balanced on the road and on the sceneries around!
+Be sure to keep your sight balanced on the road and scenery!

 The forest and the roads of the Black Forest are two of the drone pilot’s favorite things to capture from the sky in Baden-Württemberg.
-It would not be hard to understand why when you see the mesmerizing pattern that the spruce trees make from above.
+It is not hard to understand why when you see the mesmerizing appearance of the spruce trees from above.